dylan-lang/dylan-programming-book/source/perform.rst

    When we discuss safety in this section, we are referring to whether or not such errors will be visible to the user.
 If we have not provided for a recovery action, signaling of an error will halt the program.
-See :doc:`nexcept`, for an example of how run-time errors can be handled by the program.
+See :doc:`exceptions`, for an example of how run-time errors can be handled by the program.

 .. topic:: Comparison with Java: